 Pipeline for iPSC-Derived Cell Therapeutics

-As of today, only a handful of companies and organizations are forging the path toward iPSC-derived cell therapeutics.
+Today, the following companies and organizations are forging the path toward iPSC-derived cell therapeutics.

 These market leaders include: